ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 ## In-Browser Databases

-In-browser databases provide us a way to store persistent data directly in a user’s browser.
+In-browser databases provide us with a way to store persistent data directly in a user’s browser.
 This allows us to store user data locally or to sync data from a database for offline use.
 This is similar to how a native mobile application might handle user data, storing user files locally and periodically syncing with a server when a device is connected to the network.

 The standard for in browser storage is [IndexedDB](https://www.w3.org/TR/IndexedDB/), a hierarchical key/value database for in browser use with good browser support[^1].
 Let’s look at how we might add an IndexedDB database to a site.